localstack/docs/content/en/user-guide/tools/cloud-pods/pods-cli/index.md

 ### delete

-The `delete` command let users delete their remote or local Cloud Pods.
+The `delete` command let users delete a Cloud Pod stored in the remote platform.

 **Synopsis**
 ```
+Usage: python -m localstack.cli.main pod delete [OPTIONS]

-Delete a Cloud Pod.
+  Delete a Cloud Pod register on the remove LocalStack Pod's platform.
+This command will cancel
+  all the versions of a created Pod and won't be reversible.

 Options:
-  -n, --name TEXT  Name of the Cloud Pod.
+  -n, --name TEXT  Name of the Cloud Pod  [required]
-  -l, --local      Delete only the local Cloud Pod, leaving the remote copy intact
+  --help           Show this message and exit.
 ```

 ### inspect